-to have copies of the field $\C$ at indices $p,\dots,q$ with identity maps between them, and zero vector spaces elsewhere.
-Now the $I_{p,q}$ are indecomposable, and every open quiver locus $\Omega^\circ_{\mathbf{r}} \subseteq \Hom$ contains exactly one representation of the form $\bigoplus (I_{p,q})^{s_{pq}}$ for some $\mathbf{s}=(s_{pq})_{0 \leq p \leq q \leq n}$.
-We call $\mathbf{s}$ the \textbf{lace array} associated to $\mathbf{r}$. \end{defprop} We can represent any lace array pictorially using a graph in the plane called a \textbf{lacing diagram}, defined in \cite{AD85} and developed in \cite{kms06};\footnote{There are two notable differences between our lacing diagrams and those discussed in \cite{kms06}.
-First, we consider lacing diagrams only up to permutation within rows, where in \cite{kms06} the order of the basis vectors is fixed at each vertex.
-Second, our lacing diagrams are read top-to-bottom rather than left-to-right.} Theorem \ref{thm:cgpdopen} in \S \ref{sec:opencsm} will take this perspective.
-The vertices of a lacing diagram are arranged in $n+1$ rows with $r_i$ left-justified vertices in row $i$, labeled top-to-bottom.
-All edges must occur between two adjacent rows, i.e. between a vertex in row $i-1$ and one in row $i$ for $1 \leq i\leq n$, and every vertex must have degree at most 2.
+We can picture the $I_{p,q}$ as ``laces" stretching from vertex $p$ of the quiver to vertex $q$.
+Given a representation $\phi$, the corresponding value of $s_{pq}$ is the number of these ``laces" that appear in a representation isomorphic to $\phi$.
+Building on this idea, we can represent the full lace array $\mathbf{s}$ pictorially using a graph in the plane called a \textbf{lacing diagram}; these diagrams were developed in \cite{kms06}, derived from those in \cite{AD85}.
+The vertices of the graph are arranged in $n+1$ rows with $r_i$ right-justified vertices in row $i$, labeled top-to-bottom.
+Each vertex in row $i$ may be connected by an edge to at most two other vertices: at most one in row $i-1$, and at most one in row $i+1$.
 Finally, for every $0 \leq p\leq q\leq n$ there must be exactly $s_{pq}$ distinct connected components with vertices in exactly rows $p,p+1,\dots,q$, corresponding to the summands $I_{p,q}$.
-A connected component of a lacing diagram is a \textbf{lace}.
+A \textbf{lace} is a connected component of a lacing diagram, and an $\mathbf{(i,j)}$-\textbf{lace} is a lace that begins in row $i$ and ends in row $j$. \begin{example} Consider the $A_4$ quiver $\bullet \to \bullet \to \bullet \to \bullet$ with sequence of vector spaces $(\C^4, \C^3, \C^3, \C^2)$.
+The following rank array, lace array, and lacing diagram all describe the same open quiver locus: